-AASB 15 Revenue from Contracts with Customers - Effective for annual reporting periods beginning on or after 1 July 2019.
+- AASB 9 Financial Instruments Effective for annual reporting periods beginning on or after 1 July 2019. - AASB 15 Revenue from Contracts with Customers Effective for annual reporting periods beginning on or after 1 July 2019.

-AASB 9 Financial Instruments
+AASB 9 FINANCIAL INSTRUMENTS

 AASB 9 sets out requirements for recognising and measuring financial assets, financial liabilities and some contracts to buy or sell non-financial items.
-This standard replaces AASB 139 Financial Instruments: Recognition and Measurement.
+This standard replaces AASB 139 Financial Instruments: Recognition and Measurement